saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

 ### 2.2.
 AI-Powered YouTube Video Analysis
 *   **Effortless Input:** Simply paste any public YouTube video link into the application.
 *   **Intelligent Analysis Caching:** To optimize resource usage and prevent duplicate content, SentiVibe automatically saves each video analysis.
 If a video has been analyzed before, the system will instantly retrieve and display the existing report and blog post, saving AI credits and API calls.
+The cached analysis includes the top 10 raw comments for future AI chat context.
 *   **Comprehensive Data Extraction:** SentiVibe automatically retrieves:
     *   **Video Title & Description:** For context.
     *   **Video Thumbnail:** Visual identification of the video.